-Research and innovation are ever-present in Ohio's strategies to compete in the global economy.
+Research and innovation are ever-present in Ohio's strategies to foster a resilient business climate and compete in the global economy.
 They bridge the gap between the pursuit of knowledge and speed to market.

 Capital and Business Supporters